Flowette: Flow Matching with Graphette Priors for Graph Generation: Details of Empirical Evaluation

 \subsection{Discretisation and chemical validity.}

-At sampling time only, the final continuous output is deterministically mapped to a discrete molecular graph: atom and bond types are decoded via argmax over categorical logits, the adjacency matrix is interpreted as an edge-confidence score, and chemical feasibility is ensured through valence-aware pruning that removes low-confidence bonds when valence constraints are violated.
-Importantly, this projection is applied exclusively at inference and does not affect training or gradient flow.
+At sampling time only, the final continuous outputs $(\hat{A}_1, \hat{X}_1, \hat{F}_1)$ obtained after $K$ Euler integration steps are deterministically mapped to a discrete molecular graph.
+Atom and bond types are decoded via argmax over their categorical logits, while the soft adjacency matrix $\hat{A}_1$ is interpreted as edge-confidence scores and processed through a non-negative activation followed by symmetrisation $\frac{1}{2}(\hat{A}_1 + \hat{A}_1^T)$.
+Chemical feasibility is then enforced via a valence-aware pruning procedure that iteratively removes the lowest-confidence bonds for atoms exceeding their maximum valence until all constraints are satisfied.
+This projection is applied exclusively at inference and does not affect training or gradient flow.
 In contrast to diffusion-based molecular generators such as DiGress \citep{vignacdigress} and DisCo \citep{xu2024disco}, which typically rely on post-hoc validity checks or rejection of invalid samples after denoising, our approach guarantees chemical validity through a deterministic terminal projection without altering the learned dynamics or discarding samples.